.

 If not, how then how do natural systems create and sustain their purity, balance and peace along with their optimums of diversity and life, yet without producing garbage or pollution?

-Humanity is part of nature, we consist almost entirely of the natural systems that flow through our mind, body and soul.
+Humanity is part of nature, we consist almost entirely of the natural attraction systems that flow through our mind, body and soul.

 Although contemporary thinking often scoffs at this nature-connected notion, others applaud the beneficial results this science produces.
 It is important to keep in mind that the wellness of our thinking determines our health, relationships and destiny.